pranavreddy23/autoware.privately-owned-vehicles/EgoPath/create_path/README.md

-## PathDet Dataset
+## EgoPath Dataset
-To train the PathDet neural network, a multi-modal dataset will be created with ground truth driving path labels, covering a variety of road types, driving conditions and weather conditions.
+To train the EgoPath neural network, a multi-modal dataset will be created with ground truth driving path labels, covering a variety of road types, driving conditions and weather conditions.
 Existing open-source lane detection datasets can be leveraged as well as datasets designed for path prediction related tasks.

-The datasets used to train PathDet include:
+The datasets used to train EgoPath include:
 - [TuSimple] (https://www.kaggle.com/datasets/manideep1108/tusimple?resource=download)
 - [CULane] (https://xingangpan.github.io/projects/CULane.html)
 - [CurveLanes] (https://github.com/SoulmateB/CurveLanes)